-Nick & Aaron Carter's Feud Is Only a Small Piece of Their Family Saga
+Nick & Aaron Carter's Estrangement Escalates: Inside Their Family Saga

 Though Aaron remembers it differently, both Carter brothers are said to have helped pulled their family of seven out of near-poverty and into a more luxurious lifestyle in Florida, where the Backstreet Boys formed in 1993 under the tutelage of impresario Lou Pearlman.
 Aaron's big break came when he opened for the BSB in 1997.

-The family—parents Bob and Jane Carter, Nick, Aaron and their three sisters Leslie, Bobbie Jean and Angel (who is Aaron's twin)—revolved around the boys' burgeoning careers, which led to some reported animosity among the sisters, and between the brothers and their mother, who initially served as their manager.
+The family—parents Bob and Jane Carter, Nick, Aaron and their three sisters Leslie, Bobbie Jean and Angel—revolved around the boys' burgeoning careers, which led to some reported animosity among the sisters, and between the brothers and their mother, who initially served as their manager.

 Chad Buchanan/Getty Images